daiki-ko/Metric_MHG-VAE/README.md

 ## About Scripts

-As mentioned in our paper, The VAE architecture uses the same model as kajino's MHG-VAE (http://proceedings.mlr.press/v97/kajino19a/kajino19a.pdf).
+As mentioned in our paper, the VAE architecture uses the same model as kajino's MHG-VAE (http://proceedings.mlr.press/v97/kajino19a/kajino19a.pdf).
 The code for the MHG-VAE can be found in `mol_smooth_embedding/mhg`.
 And kajino's original code can be found in https://github.com/ibm-research-tokyo/graph_grammar.